mannd/QTc/README.markdown

     double qtc = [QTc qtcBztWithQtInSec: 420, rate: 56]; // Objective C

 Each function has 4 different signatures, using QT in sec or msec, RR in sec or msec or heart rate in beats per minute.
 Functions using msec parameters return QTc in msec, while those using second parameters return QTc in seconds.
 All parameters are Double in Swift, double in Objective C.

+### QTcCalculator factory
+You can get an instance of a QTcCalculator using QTcCalculatorFactory.
+For example:

+    let qtcCalculator = QTcCalculatorFactory(formula .qtcBzt)

+Then use the qtcCalculator instance to do calculations and get information about the calculator:

+    let qtc = qtcCalculator.calculate(qtInMsec: 345, rate: 74) // qtc = 383
+    let qtcCalculatorLongName = qtcCalculator.longName // longName = "Bazett"
+    let qtcCalculatorShorName = qtcCalculator.shortName // shortName = "QTcBZT"

 ## Copyright
 Copyright © 2017 [EP Studios, Inc.](http://www.epstudiossoftware.com)